erithmetic/weimar-project/collections/_ddg01/04-the-other-side.md

 "How do you know that, Mr. Consul?" asked Berndt, whose dark blue eyes were already showing a dreamy glow.

-"Hassenberg saw you board the train, you rake - you see, nothing stays hidden here, my dear - we all know about your occasional mysterious journeys, but where - where?
+"Hassenberg saw you board the train, you rake &mdash; you see, nothing stays hidden here, my dear &mdash; we all know about your occasional mysterious journeys, but where &mdash; where?
 You should come clean to me!" he inquired in a crude familiarity.

 Then all the wine lowered Hellmuth's eyelids and he drew a strange smile around his soft mouth.